GeoscienceAustralia/dea-knowledge-hub/docs/validation/site-report/index.md

-# Daily reports
+# Site reports

-Here are all the daily validation reports to date.
+Here are all the site validation reports to date.

 :::{tableofcontents}
 :titlesonly: